NICA AQUINO

 Picture

 Nica Aquino (b.
-1990, Los Angeles) is a practicing visual artist and curator.
+1990, Los Angeles) is a practicing visual artist, curator & cultural producer.
 She received her BFA in Photo from the Pacific Northwest College of Art (Portland, OR) and her MA in Contemporary Visual Culture from the School of Art at Manchester Metropolitan University (United Kingdom).
 Her work has been shown locally, nationally and internationally, and she has been awarded grants by the California Arts Council and Eastside Arts Initiative for her curatorial and community engagement programming.

 In her artwork, she primarily experiments with 35mm analogue photography, just documenting life as she sees it.
-No fancy bells and whistles, no manipulations, just a cheap point and shoot camera (the exact same model from her childhood), cheap film and what's in front of her at the time.
+No fancy bells and whistles, no manipulations, just an everyday point and shoot camera, cheap film and what's in front of her at the time.
 She believes art making should be accessible, and that you don't always need the newest fanciest toys to create something meaningful.

 She also experiments with textiles, video and sound to create interactive, intimate and very personal installations that often reference memory, nostalgia, and different tiers of loss ranging from death, historical amnesia to post-colonial melancholia.
 This work is often rooted in her experience as a diasporic Ilokana ("Filipina").